 Reflecting on these things will help you to keep things to the point.
 Having answers to these questions will certainly be helpful when you are trying to summarise what your business is all about in a couple of sentences for your mission statement.

-Good business plans include a section which features a broader analysis of the market your business is in.
+Good business plans include a section that features a broader analysis of the market your business is in.
 Not only is including this information beneficial when you are looking for investors, to show them that you know your industry, but it is important to have this information for your own operational decision-making.
 Being aware of your competitors and what they are doing to thrive in your market will help you identify what works and what does not.
 It will also potentially show you where the openings are in your industry and where your business has a competitive advantage.

 Industry analysis also highlights some of the broader market and economic trends that you will need to watch out for.
 Considering what the current state of the market is and what part of the business cycle the economy is at will help you decide whether to invest or expand your business or play it safe for the time being.